Stochastic gravitational-wave background from metastable cosmic strings: Conclusions

 A significant theoretical distinction in the computation of the GW spectrum is the existence of unconfined fluxes in pair-produced GUT monopoles.
-Monopoles which feature unconfined fluxes are produced as monopole and anti-monopole pairs, and the resulting cosmic string segments decay rapidly under the emission of massless gauge bosons.
-On the other hand, if the monopoles do not feature any unconfined fluxes, the cosmic string segments decay only due to GW emission, leading to an additional contribution to the GW spectrum.
-In the present paper we for the first time compute all contributions in a systematic way, allowing us to compare the different contributions in both scenarios.
-In conclusion, we find that that the GW contribution from cosmic string loops is the dominant contribution in essentially the entire parameter space of interest, though if present, the contribution from cosmic string segments has the potential to mildly influence the slope of the spectrum at PTA frequencies.
+Monopoles featuring unconfined fluxes are produced as monopole--antimonopole pairs, and the resulting cosmic-string segments decay rapidly under the emission of massless gauge bosons.
+On the other hand, if the monopoles do not feature any unconfined fluxes, the cosmic-string segments decay only due to GW emission, leading to an additional contribution to the GW spectrum.
+In the present paper, we computed for the first time all contributions in a systematic way, allowing us to compare the different contributions in both scenarios.
+In conclusion, we find that the GW contribution from cosmic-string loops is the dominant contribution in essentially the entire parameter space of interest, though if present, the contribution from cosmic-string segments has the potential to mildly influence the slope of the spectrum at PTA frequencies.

-At a technical level, we improve the estimation of the GW spectrum from metastable cosmic string loops first given in Ref.~\cite{Buchmuller:2019gfy} to allow for cosmic string loops of different size decaying at different times, which changes the estimate of the low frequency slope from 3/2 to 2.
-For the contribution from metastable cosmic string segments, our main finding with respect or Ref.~\cite{Leblond:2009fq} is that the frequency range of the plateau in the GW signal is limited in the UV by the number of modes contributing.
-We moreover provide analytical formulas for the loop and segment number densities in all relevant epochs of cosmic history, which take into account recent progress in the modelling topologically stable cosmic string networks~\cite{Blanco-Pillado:2013qja}.
+At the technical level, we improve the estimation of the GW spectrum from metastable cosmic-string loops first given in Ref.~\cite{Buchmuller:2019gfy} to allow for cosmic-string loops of different size decaying at different times, which changes the estimate of the low-frequency slope from $3/2$ to $2$.
+For the contribution from metastable cosmic-string segments, our main finding with respect to Ref.~\cite{Leblond:2009fq} is that the frequency range of the plateau in the GW signal is limited in the ultraviolet by the number of modes contributing.
+We, moreover, provide analytical formulas for the loop and segment number densities in all relevant epochs of cosmic history that take into account recent progress in the modelling topologically stable cosmic-string networks~\cite{Blanco-Pillado:2013qja}.